pohlipit23/easygds_design_os/product/shell/spec.md

 ## Overview
 The application shell provides the persistent navigation, search controls, and layout structure that wraps all booking flows in the easyGDS platform.
 It adapts responsively across desktop and mobile devices while maintaining consistent branding and user experience.

+The shell is **product-type aware** and automatically adapts its display based on the current booking flow (flight, hotel, package, car rental, or tour), showing the appropriate search summary, product summary, and expandable details for each product type.

 ## Design Tokens
 - **Primary Color**: #203C94 (deep blue) - buttons, links, main accents
 - **Secondary Color**: #0891B2 (teal) - secondary accents, complementary actions, highlights